Ephraim-usc/glike/README.md

 Tutorial
 ------------

+In the following sections, we introduce the API of the gLike model.

-See a simple [tutorial](./tutorial.md) to go though a toy example showing how glike works.
+For an intuitive understanding of how gLike works, see a simple [tutorial](./tutorial.md) that walks though a toy example.

 Full likelihood of genealogical trees